oott123/certdeploy/README.md

 ### Azure KeyVault

-Updates all certificates in specified KeyVault, if only all domains in existing certificate are covered by given certificate.
+Updates all certificates in specified KeyVault, if and only if all domains in existing certificate are covered by given certificate.

 ## Environment Variables